Nefomemes/battlelog.js/CONTRIBUTING.md

 In this step, you are setting up the commit author that will be registered with future commits.

-**Set it globally, so that you won't need to do this again in the future**
+**Set it globally, so that you won't need to do this again in the future when you are doing another projects**
 ```bash

 git config --global user.name "YOUR_NAME"